neos/neos-development-collection/Neos.Neos/Documentation/CreatingASite/RenderingCustomMarkup/CustomContentElements.rst

 in depth in :ref:`eel-flowquery`, but this is a close look at the used expression `q(node).property('videoUrl')`:

-* The q() function wraps its argument, in this case the TYPO3CR Node which is currently rendered, into *FlowQuery*.
+* The q() function wraps its argument, in this case the Neos ContentRepository Node which is currently rendered, into *FlowQuery*.

 * FlowQuery defines the `property(...)` operation used to access the property of a node.